marcosbolanos/FrenchPharmaKG/readme.md

 git lfs install
 ```

 You can then `git clone` the repo as usual.
-If downloaded without lfs installed, you can fix it by running `git lfs pull`.
+If you cloned the file without LFS installed, you can fix it by running `git lfs pull`.

 ## Database Structure